mjh16/eportfolio-eleventy/src/service.md

 ---
 Here are some of the service that I am currently involved in:

-# Departmental Service
+# Current Service
+## Departmental
-- AI pedagogy chats
+- Co-Facilitating Bi-Weekly pedagogy chats on uses and encounters with generative AI in writing.
-- Spring 2023 Colloquium
-- Committees
+- Social Committee
+- Professional and Technical Writing undergraduate and graduate certificate development and deployment

-# University Service
+## University
-- PCAL Writing Group
+- Facilitating monthly PCAL writing and research group
+- Starting digital humanities working group

-# Disciplinary Service
+## Disciplinary
 - Co-archivist and historian for the Coaltion of Feminist Scholars in the History of Rhteoric and Composition